cartes-suica

-Suica is the name of an electronic prepaid card that allows an easy use of public transportation networks in Japan as well as to pay at some shops and vending machines.
-The Suica system of virtual wallet is debited each time its holder uses it and help travel faster by metro, train or bus in the archipelago.
+Suica is the name of an electronic prepaid card that allows an easy simple use of public transportation network in Japan as well as to pay at some shops and vending machines.
+The Suica system of virtual wallet is debited each time its holder uses it and help travel faster by metro, train or bus throughout the archipelago.

-Suica is a prepaid multiuse magnetic card (FeliCa IC technology by Sony) mainly used as a mean of payment for transportation fees but also for small purchases in a great number of partner shops.
-In Japan, where a March 2013 check counted almost 82 million circulating cards (65% of total Japanese population!), and especially in urban areas, the prepaid card has become a real institution thanks to the time it saves and its convenience.
-It is an individual card (one card per holder), but not nominative.
+Suica is a prepaid multiuse magnetic card (FeliCa IC technology by Sony) mainly used as a means of payment for transportation fees but also for small purchases in a great number of partner shops.
+In Japan, where 200 million IC cards have been issued as of 2021 (that is to say more than 150% of the total Japanese population!), and especially in urban areas, the prepaid card has become a real institution thanks to the time it saves and its convenience.
+It is an individual card (one card per holder), name registered when purchased in Japan, but not name specific when bought in advance from a registered travel agency.

-The homophone スイカ suika means "watermelon," but the name of the card we are currently interested in is the acronym for Super Urban Intelligent Card.
-Its initial intent was to facilitate the use of railway networks in the great Tokyo and the archipelago's other megalopolises.
+The homophone スイカ suika means "watermelon," but the name of the card we are discussing here is the acronym for Super Urban Intelligent CArd.
+The initial intent was to facilitate the use of railway networks in greater Tokyo and the archipelago's other megalopoli.
 In Japan, the base for setting a regional train 🚅 or metro fare is almost systematically the distance.
 It means that when you buy an individual ticket, you must check the amount beforehand with maps that are only in Japanese and can be a jumble, to buy a ticket at the right amount.
 Not really flexible and hard to understand for foreigners...Furthermore, several companies can share the same networks and just buying a ticket can be a head-scratcher.

 Miscellaneous information about the Suica card:

-• As often in Japan, cash is the way to go and Suica makes no exception: you can only charge it with coins or bills, but not with a bank card.
+• As often in Japan, cash is king and Suica makes no exception: you can only reload it with coins or bills, but not with a bank card.

 • If you do not have enough credit on your card to pay the fee, you will have to reload it at a ticket vending machine to get out of the station.